Electronic Database Usage Policies

 - All User Agreements specifically prohibit sharing the licensed material in the database with non-authorized users.
 This means that you may not e-mail or send a copy of an article or other material to a friend or colleague at another institution.

 - You may not post licensed material on your web site.

 - You do not have the right to use the licensed material for commercial purposes.

 - You do not have the right to remove, modify, or obscure copyright notices or other notices and disclaimers.

 VIOLATION OF LICENSE AGREEMENT:

-- Violations may result in the publisher terminating access to the database for the entire HPU community and pursuing legal action against HPU.
+- Violations may result in the publisher terminating access to the database and pursuing legal action against HPU.